whitingjp/ggj16/src/ritual.md

 flavour of your ritual, but little idea of its content.
 The game should help you figure out what the ritual is.

+The final thing you need to decide is an appropriate method of selecting a player after the ritual has been performed.
+This person will be responsible for making some small modification to the ritual ready for the next time it is performed.
+Some simple methods that might work are taking turns or drawing straws.
+Another possibility is each player drawing a card from the creationed deck, highest card acts.
+The only important thing to consider is that the method of selection is appropriate to the occasion of the ritual.
+Pick something easy.

 Setup
 -----